 • Visit ITD e-filing website https:\incometaxindiaefiling.gov.in

-• Fill your return offline in the downloaded excel sheet and generate a XML file.
+• Fill your return offline in the downloaded excel sheet or JAVA utility and generate a XML file.
 Register your PAN on the ITD e-filing website, if you are using it for the first time.
 User id / Login id will be the PAN itself.
 After successful registration an activation link will be sent to your registered email id.
 Upon activation you can avail various facilities available on e-filing website including submission of income tax return.

 • After login, click on “Submit Return”.
 Select the AY and type of form to be uploaded.